ssnd/seq-db/docs/en/03-index-types.md

 When a field is indexed with the `path` index, its value is broken into hierarchical terms.

-`path` mapping type for searching by beginning of a path or full path.
+Used for searching by beginning of a path or full path.
 For example, the following documents will match query `uri:"/my/path"`:
 ```json
 [
   {"uri": "/my/path"},